A topic from the subject of Distillation in Chemistry.

 Thermodynamics

-- Gibbs free energy: A measure of the spontaneity of a process.
+• Gibbs free energy: A measure of the spontaneity of a process.
+It determines whether a process will occur spontaneously at constant temperature and pressure.

 Distillation

-- Boiling point: The temperature at which a liquid turns into a gas.
+• Boiling point: The temperature at which a liquid turns into a gas at a given pressure.

-- Fractionating column: A column used to separate liquids based on their boiling points.
+• Fractionating column: A column used to separate liquids based on their boiling points, providing multiple stages of vapor-liquid equilibrium.

-- Condensate: The liquid that condenses from the vapor leaving the top of the column.
+• Condensate: The liquid that condenses from the vapor leaving the top of the fractionating column.

-- Reflux: The liquid that is returned to the top of the column to ensure that the vapor is in equilibrium with the liquid.
+• Reflux: The liquid that is returned to the top of the fractionating column to ensure efficient vapor-liquid equilibrium and improve separation.

 Chemical Engineering Thermodynamics and Distillation

-- Chemical engineering thermodynamics is used to design and optimize distillation processes.
+• Chemical engineering thermodynamics is used to design, optimize, and analyze distillation processes.

-- The first law of thermodynamics is used to calculate the energy required for distillation.
+• The first law of thermodynamics is used to calculate the energy (heat) required for distillation.

-- The second law of thermodynamics is used to determine the maximum efficiency of a distillation process.
+• The second law of thermodynamics is used to determine the maximum theoretical efficiency of a distillation process and assess the irreversibilities.

-- Gibbs free energy is used to predict the spontaneity of distillation processes.
+• Gibbs free energy is used to predict the spontaneity and equilibrium conditions of distillation processes.

 Applications